quang-do-se/aws-certs/devops/study-note.md

 #### Swap Environment URLS

 We can swap URLs between 2 environments.
 It is very useful for testing.
 It modifies Route 53 DNS configuration so it can take some time for the change to be in place.

+### Lambda

+CPU is allocated proportional to the memory configured.

+Maximum timeout is 15 minutes.

+Lambda is not good for long process (AWS Batch) or synchronize functions with one another (AWS Step Functions)